MohammadBadir/taskyv2/README.md

 Tasky is a webapp designed to help you keep track of your course schedules and assignments.

-# Release 0.4.1
+# Release 0.4.5

+- Fixed remaining days bug
-- Added homepage
+- Added Semester Change Option
-- Redesigned Course table
-- QOL improvements: Themes, Undo option

 ## Getting Started with Source Code